January

 To enjoy out-of-season herbs, dig up a small piece of mint, thyme or a marjoram root, bring it indoors and pot it up in a warm place.
 Fresh shoots will soon appear once the plants get established.

-Protecting Vegetables in January
+Protecting Vegetables in Winter

 Vegetables in Season